parthshukla/registration-laravel/README.md

 ```
 ######Note: Please make sure that redis is installed in the machine

-### Method for resend Validation Token

-This method is used to resend the Validation Token for validate the user account

 ### <a name="resend-validate-token">Resend validate token</a>
 This api end point is used for resend vaerification token.
 ###### API End Point: /api/account/validation_token/resend